robmasocco/AOS-TAG/ideas.md

 **At first, each operation should be protected with a *try_module_get/module_put* pair, the very first and last instructions of each system call, to ensure that the data structures we're about to access don't magically fade away whilst we're operating on them.**

+Don't use the *_interruptible* variants of rw_semaphores's APIs, so signals won't kick our butt.

 ## ACCESS TO THE BST-DICTIONARY

 There's just an rw_semaphore to acquire and release: as a reader when making a query, as a writer when cutting an instance out.